Companies that use Parsely

 All web analytics Parsely

-Parsely We detected 3,182 customers using Parsely, 1 companies that churned or ended their trial, and 30 customers with estimated renewals in the next 3 months.
+Parsely We detected 3,214 companies using Parsely, 1 companies that churned, and 37 customers with upcoming renewal in the next 3 months.
 The most common industry is Newspaper Publishing (18%) and the most common company size is 11-50 employees (28%).
-Our methodology involves discovering URLs with known URL patterns through web crawling, certificate transparency logs, or modifications to subprocessor lists.
+We find new customers by discovering URLs with known URL patterns through web crawling or modifications to subprocessor lists.

 ⏱️ Data is delayed by 1 month.
 To show real-time data, sign up for a free trial or login